-16.1 In terms of Sections 32(4) and 35 of the Act and Rule 11 of the Rules, during course of an investigation, the Commission shall satisfy itself to the accuracy of the information.
-Accordingly, the Commission has satisfied itself to the accuracy and adequacy of information and evidence available with it to the extent possible for the purposes of this final determination.
+16.1 In terms of Sections 32(4) and 35 of the Act and Rule 11 of the Rules, during course of an investigation, the Commission shall satisfy itself to the accuracy and adequacy of the information.
+Accordingly, the Commission has satisfied itself to the accuracy and adequacy of information and evidence available with it to the extent possible for the purposes of this preliminary determination.

-16.2 In order to verify the information/data provided by the Applicant and to obtain further information (if any), officers of the Commission conducted on-the-spot investigation at the office and plant of the Applicant from February 26 - 28, 2024.
-The report of on-the-spot investigation/verification conducted at premises of the Applicant was provided in full to the Applicant and a non-confidential version of the same was made available to other interested parties by placing it on the public file.
+16.2 In order to verify the information/data provided by the Applicant and to obtain further information (if any), officers of the Commission conducted On-the-Spot investigation at office and plant of the Applicant from February 26 - 28, 2024.
+The report of On-the-Spot investigation/verification conducted at premises of the Applicant was provided in full to the Applicant and a non-confidential version of the same was made available to other interested parties by placing it in the public.